Joseph Breintnall: First Secretary of the Library Company of Philadelphia (1731–1746)

 The Library Affair has hitherto been many ways fortunate.
 The books sent for to England have always come safe and without Damage; very few of the Books have been lost or carelessly defaced; a good agreement has for the most part subsisted in the Company, and all the Officers have proved faithful in their several Trusts, as far as hath yet been discovered; the Library has received Benefactions from several Gentlemen and well-wishers; and increases in its Reputation...I have presumed to make this Note without Direction, because I think it will not be disapproved of, and may prove useful.
 Another seven years, as successful as the foregoing must show the Library Company in a very flourishing Condition, and to be more publickly known and esteemed.

 On May 5, 1746, after Breintnall's death, the directors of the Library Company, “took into Consideration, that Joseph Breintnall, late Secretary, had faithfully served the Company Yearly, without any adequate Recompence for the same, in Gratitude for which, they unanimously voted a Present of £15 to his Widow [Esther Parker] for the Use of his Family; and that his Son George shall have the free Use of Books in the Library during his Life."

 Sheriff of Philadelphia (1735–1738)

 In 1735 Joseph Breintnall was assigned to the position of "High Sheriff for the City and County of Philadelphia," bound under the authority of George II of Great Britain.

-He served as Sheriff of Philadelphia for three terms, from 1735–1738.
+He served as Sheriff of Philadelphia for three terms, from 1735 to 1738.